-The mounting bracket is designed of heavy gauge galvanized steel and will attach to 12" (31 cm) on-center joist spacing.
+The mounting bracket is designed of heavy gauge galvanized steel and will attach to either 16" (41 cm) on-center or 12" (31 cm) on-center joist spacing.

-The ceiling diffuser is the part of the unit that will be visible in the wine room and consists of the supply-air side and the return-air side.
-The exposed grille is powder coated black finish that is paintable.
+The ceiling grille is the part of the unit that will be visible in the wine room and consists of the supply-air side and the return-air side.
+The exposed grille is an anodized aluminum finish that is paintable.